We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 • Watching out for signs of milder CBD side effects, like drowsiness and dry mouth.
 If these occur, don’t take any more CBD and wait for them to subside.

 • Use CBD products that offer independent lab testing results, so you can be sure the label matches the actual contents.
-At Delta 8 Resellers, we share lab reports for our products on our website.
+At Delta 8 Resellers, we for our products on our website on their individual product pages.

 CBD is generally safe, but excessively high doses can lead to overdoses.
 Following the steps above and taking a careful approach overall can help you use CBD effectively, safely, and responsibly.